 Trying to compete with computers these days is a battle that cannot be won.
 The market moves too fast minute to minute, and day to day.
 Many options traders try to trade short-dated options looking for a quick pop in a hot biotech or technology stock.

 This strategy cannot work over time.
 At Cabot Options Trader and Cabot Options Trader Pro, the positions we put on are positions that we will likely hold for days, weeks or even months.
 That way we don’t get beat by the computers in a race for profits.
+If you’re an options trader, I suggest you take a similar approach.

 What else would you like to know about the options market in the modern age?